SeekeOluDaniel/python-challenge/README.md

 #8  Calculate average change which is total change divided by 85 months
 #9  Iterate through each row to calculate greatest increase and greatest decrease in profits.
 Reset previous row to be the new starting point
 #10 Display all the calculated results
+#11 Create a text file called budget_analysis and wrote the printed results from the terminal to the text file

 For the PyPoll Challenge, these were my steps: